(l. to r.) Ambassador-at-Large and Coordinator for Counterterrorism Tina Kaidanow and Dr. Kyle Bunch

 The 2014-2015 Congressional Fellows

-Bob obtained his PhD in Physics from Purdue University on a fundamentally new type of photovoltaic effect in gold nanowires in response to microwave radiation.
-As an undergraduate, he was a double major in both Economics and Physics at the University of California, Irvine where he first developed an interest in both physics and science policy.
+Bob obtained his PhD in Physics from Purdue University, working on a fundamentally new type of photovoltaic effect in gold nanowires in response to microwave radiation.
+As an undergraduate, he was a double major in both Economics and Physics at the University of California - Irvine where he first developed an interest in both physics and science policy.
 He hopes to greatly expand upon that passion soon.

 Dr. Shawn Kimmel received his Ph.
 D. in Mechanical Engineering from the Colorado School of Mines as a NSF IGERT SmartGeo Fellow.
 His multidisciplinary dissertation focused on intelligent jobsite technology for geotechnical applications, and policy considerations for adoption of such intelligent systems.
 This research involved the development of machine integrated measurement devices through finite element modeling of machine-soil interaction, and field testing of instrumented machines on construction projects.
 By conducting interviews with industry professionals, Shawn identified pathways to innovation adoption within the US highway construction industry.